maxbrunsfeld/vim-yankstack/README.md

 yankstack.vim
 =============

 Yankstack.vim is a lightweight implementation of the Emacs 'kill ring' for Vim.
-It allows you to yank and delete things without worrying about losing the text that you yanked earlier.
+It allows you to yank and delete things without worrying about losing the text that you yanked previously.
 It effectively turns your default register into a stack, and lets you cycle through the items in the stack after doing a paste.

 This plugin is intended to be a simpler alternative to the [yankring](https://github.com/chrismetcalf/vim-yankring) plugin.